RYUU05/ToDo_list_2/README.md

 ## Authors

-This application was developed by Nursultan and Mukagali.
+This application was developed by Nursultan Nazarbay and Mukagali Amankossov.

-Thank you for taking the time to explore our mobile application.